seanKenkeremath/lords-and-lads/README.md

 ### Demotions

 If a Lord drops their hammer during the Flip phase they are instantly demoted to Lad.
-Before ending their turn they must drive in a new starting nail to the center position.
+Before ending their turn they must drive in a new starting nail to the outer ring.